Scheduled MonumentsEnglandCastle Head promontory fort

 What is Castle Head promontory fort?

-Castle Head promontory fort is a prehistoric defensive settlement located in Devon, England.
+Castle Head is a promontory fort located in Devon, England, with Iron Age origins.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020272.

 Who is responsible for protecting Castle Head promontory fort?